What will Melbourne look like in the future?

 What will our city be like in another 180 years time?

 1. We’ll be really big

-If we keep at our current rate of growth (2.2 per cent a year) Melbourne’s population will reach 228 million in 2195.
+If we keep at our current rate of growth (over 2 per cent each year) Melbourne’s population will reach 228 million in 2195.

 2. We’ll be Australia’s Biggest City